fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Get available App Store apps
+### List Apple App Store apps

-Returns the list of App Store (VPP) apps purchased in Apple Business Manager.
+Returns the list of App Store apps purchased in Apple Business Manager (VPP).
 Apps that are already added to a team won't be returned.

 `GET /api/v1/fleet/software/app_store_apps`